NaailC/flask-project/README.md

 I will be using Flask Framework in order to create my application.
 Flask is a lightweight Web Server Gateway Interface used for Python.
 It will allow me to create a friendly user interface capable of completing CRUD requests.
 It will also allow me to route to different pages on my website, using the @app.route command.

-## Pytest
+## Pytest and Jenkins

 ![Original ERD](project_png/pytest--cov1.png)

 Pytest allowed me to write scripts in order to check the status and functionality of the website as a coverage percentage.
 Automatic python logic is not tested for, which brings the coverage down.
 However, for my init, model and form modules, the coverage is 100%.
 The coverage on my route module is 81%, which is acceptable.
+Jenkins is tool which allows for continuous integration.
+As code is pushed to my Git Repository, Jenkins will automatically run my Pytests

 ## Jinja2, HTML and Front End